Things to do in Leticia Amazon Colombia

 Photo by jkraft5, Wildlife Encounters, Colombian Amazon

-10. Explore the tranquil Yahuarcaca Lakes by canoe or kayak
+12. Explore the tranquil Yahuarcaca Lakes by kayak

 A few kilometers up the Amazon River from Leticia you will find the Yahuarcaca Lakes, 21 interconnected bodies of water that were originally part of the Amazon River channel.
 In high water season, from November to May, you may catch glimpses of the iconic and magical pink Amazon dolphins.
 Bird watching is a highlight on the lakes, with a myriad of species, including eagles, toucans, macaws, kingfishers, and herons.